-Spend spring break making connections at employer site visits!
-The Washington, DC/Boston, MA Site Employer Visit Program is designed for students in any academic year and major.
-Students that participate in this program can expect to expand their network, learn more about careers in DC or Boston, polish professional development skills, and gain insights into working and living in either city!
+Spend spring break making connections at employer treks!
+Washington, D.C.
+CONNECT is designed for students in any academic year and major.
+Expand your network, learn about careers in DC , polish professional development skills, and gain insights into working and living in the DC area!

-Students can attend either the Boston Site visits or Washington, DC site visits and will attend all planned site visits as a cohort.
-Transportation from Binghamton to Boston or DC, as well as hotel stays in each city, are free for students who are accepted to attend!
+Students will attend the Washington, D.C.
+Employer Treks as a cohort.
+Transportation from Binghamton to DC, as well as hotel stays, are free for students who are accepted to attend!

 Attend a mandatory information session (time/dates below) to learn more about this program and how to apply!
-Space is limited for each cohort.
+Space is limited.

 Mandatory Information Session

-Attend any one of the following information sessions to be eligible to apply:
+You must attend any one of the following information sessions OR complete our online information session in order to be eligible to apply to DC CONNECT.

 You must update your hireBING profile prior to applying for this program.

-Apply to attend the 2019 Washington DC or Boston Employer Site Visit Program in hireBING.
+Apply to attend the 2020 Washington DC Employer Treks in hireBING.
 Attend a mandatory information session to be eligible to apply.
-Information on how to apply to these programs will be shared in the info sessions on Feb.
-4 and Feb.
-5.
+Information on how to apply to these programs will be shared in the info sessions.

 Note: You will be alerted if you do not meet all qualifications, however your application will still be received.